Gib-G/Unity-platformer-workshop/README.md

 ## The new level

+You can find a demo video down below.

 Version 2 adds a new level to the game to work with the circuit.

 This third level really has nothing to do with the two previous ones... <br>